DanielBMarkham/Info-Ops/manuscript/chapter9.md

 ### Did you get it?

-We learned how to add titles and details to structural items if we need to.
-The most critical structural items on any project are the words we use in our conversations.
+You learned why the words we use commonly in everyday conversation are the most important structural information we have.
+You learned how to add titles and details to structural items if you need to.

 {/blurb}